qbuus/fpwdNextNest/README.md

 - `@repo/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).
+All components are implemented using [TypeScript](https://www.typescriptlang.org/).

 ### Setup

-App uses mongodb to store transaction data.
-Make sure to create `.env` in the root api folder with the following variables
+This project uses MongoDB to store transaction data.
+Before running the backend service, ensure that a `.env` file exists in the root of the `api` folder with the following environment variables:

 ```env
 MONGODB_URI=your_mongodb_connection_string